serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 provider:
   name: aws
   runtime: nodejs12.x
-  stage: ${opt:stage, 'dev'} # Set the default stage used.
-Default is dev
+  stage: dev # Default stage to be used.
+Default is "dev"
-  region: ${opt:region, 'us-east-1'} # Overwrite the default region used.
-Default is us-east-1
+  region: us-east-1 # Default region to be used.
+Default is "us-east-1"
   stackName: custom-stack-name # Use a custom name for the CloudFormation stack
   apiName: custom-api-name # Use a custom name for the API Gateway API
   websocketsApiName: custom-websockets-api-name # Use a custom name for the websockets API